 Broadmark maintains a positive growth outlook, with a strong balance sheet.
 Indeed, it has essentially no limitations on how much it can continue to grow its lending portfolio, particularly if it decides to take on debt to expand the portfolio.

-However, we are still wary of its reliance upon two relatively narrow geographical areas, as well as its reliance upon residential construction loans.
-We believe Broadmark can grow FFO by 3% per year, but caution investors that a high number of defaults were present at the end of Q1, and that there is very little history on Broadmark since it has been public only for a short time.
+However, we are still wary of its reliance upon two relatively narrow geographical areas, as well as its reliance on residential construction loans.
+We believe Broadmark can grow FFO by 3% per year, but caution investors that a high number of defaults were present at the end of Q4, and that there is a very little history on Broadmark since it has been public only for a short time.
 This means risks are somewhat higher for Broadmark than some other REITs.

 We expect Broadmark to pay out essentially all of its FFO this year, which means that if a downturn in the lending market worsens, the distribution may be at risk of yet another cut.

 This also means that the prospect of dividend growth isn’t particularly strong with Broadmark.
 Sustainable dividend growth will likely be an issue for a long time to come.

 While Broadmark’s high dividend yield and monthly payment schedule are appealing, investors should be cautious.
-The company’s first-quarter performance was relatively weak, and its payout ratio is fairly high.
+The company’s fourth-quarter performance was relatively weak, and its payout ratio is fairly high.
 The dividend payout is at risk due to this.

 Given these factors, we do not see Broadmark as a safe dividend stock and would recommend investors pass on it until the prospects for its portfolio improve.
 Overall, Broadmark’s inherent risk is much higher than other REITs.